 6.2.3 Sidelink CSI

 To provide the Tx UE with information it can use for sidelink link adaptation and rank adaptation in unicast transmissions, the Tx UE can configure aperiodic sidelink CSI reporting from the Rx UE.
 CQI and RI are reported via MAC layer signalling, in a PSSCH transmission.
 Calculation of the reported values is performed on sidelink CSI-RS from the Tx UE, which are a simplified subset of the Uu CSI-RS design, suitable for 1 or 2 antenna ports.
+The CSI report is transmitted by the Rx UE within a latency bound that is configured via PC5-RRC by the Tx UE, to ensure the report is timely with respect to the latency characteristic of the Tx UE's data traffic.
+The Tx UE must wait to trigger the next CSI report from a given Rx UE until the preceding report has been received, or its latency bound has expired.

 6.2.4 Sidelink HARQ